slowproj/slowdash/README.md

 <img src="https://slowproj.github.io/slowdash/fig/Gallery-PlotDemo.png" width="70%">

 ## Dash-Start
-If you already have time-series data stored on a database, and have `docker-compose` command available on your system, visualization can be done instantly.
-See the "Dash Start" section of [Github Pages](https://slowproj.github.io/slowdash/).
+If you already have time-series data stored on a database, and have `docker-compose` available on your system, visualization can be done instantly.
+See the ["Dash Start" section of Github Pages](https://slowproj.github.io/slowdash/#DashStart).

 ## Setup and Quick Look